 barked theory

-Documenting the World’s Oldest Trees as Living Heritage
+Documenting the World’s Oldest Trees

-majestic trees combines art and design, reflecting a deep synthesis of ecological preservation, cultural heritage, and innovation.
-As markers of ecological resilience and symbols of historical continuity, ancient trees represent a vital bridge between natural history and human civilization.
+The Barked project documents some of the world’s oldest majestic trees.
+It combines art, design, and science in a synthesis of ecological preservation, cultural heritage, and innovation.
+Ancient trees are a bridge between natural history and human civilization.

-Ancient trees are biodiversity hotspots, supporting complex
+Trees are biodiversity storehouses, supporting complex

 ecosystems that include rare and endemic species (Lindenmayer et al., 2014).
-Their preservation contributes to climate change mitigation by sequestering carbon and regulating microclimates (Sillett et al., 2015).
-By documenting these trees, the project aligns with global efforts such as the UN Decade on Ecosystem Restoration, which underscores the importance of preserving keystone ecological
+Their preservation sequesters carbon and regulates microclimates (Sillett et al., 2015).
+By documenting these ancient trees, the project aligns with global efforts such as the UN Decade on Ecosystem Restoration (United Nations Environment Programme, 2020).

 Cultural and Historical Context

-revered cryptomeria (sugi), old trees are central to cultural
+From the sacred groves of ancient Lebanese Cedars to Japan’s revered cryptomeria (sugi), old trees are central to cultural

-traditional ecological knowledge systems (TEK), informing sustainable land-use practices that are increasingly recognized as crucial in global environmental governance (Berkes et al., 2000).
+identity and spiritual practice (Hughes, 2014).
+Documenting these trees highlights their role as living witnesses to human history.
+For instance, some of these trees are integral to traditional ecological knowledge systems (TEK), informing sustainable land-use practices that are increasingly recognized as crucial to global environmental governance (Berkes et al., 2000).

 Artistic and Design Practice

-Integrating art and architecture into ecological documentation
+Integrating art and design into ecological documentation

-offers new ways to visualize the interconnections between humans and nature.
+helps visualize the interconnections between humans and nature.
 This project’s visual and spatial approach resonates with

 practices such as those by Edward Burtynsky and Olafur Eliasson,